abbeygirl/nzedb/Contributing-Code-For-Beginners-to-Git(hub).md

 * Fix any merge conflicts.

+`git commit -a`

 `git push origin dev-<git-user-name>-<feature/fix-name>`

-* On your github repository change the view so that you are comparing nZEDb:dev to your new branch before sending a pull request.
+* On your github repository page you should now see a "Compare & Send Pull Request" button.
+After using this button you need to use the Edit button to ensure the comparison direction is correct.
+Place your fork and branch on the left side and nZEDb's branch on the right.

+i.e. Fork:<git-user-name>/nZEDb  Branch:<feature/fix-name>   Fork:nZEDb/nZEDb  Branch:nZEDb/dev

+This may take several attempts as you need to do a "Cross-fork Comparison".